chupverse/gcomputation/README.md

 ## Description

 The R package ‘gcomputation’ provides functions to compute G-Computation (GC) to estimate marginal effects.
 It has both estimating marginal logistic functions and marginal survival functions regarding two exposures.
-The package implements G-Computation with various working models or algorithms, referred to as Q-models.
+The package implements GC with various working models or algorithms, referred to as Q-models.

 ## Key Features